Pandav Nagar

 Pandav Nagar is a residential colony in East Delhi, India.
 The back side of the colony is across the road from the famous Akshardham Temple.
-The majority of the people are Hindus,Sikhs.
-Languages spoken are Hindi and Punjabi.
+The majority of the population are Hindus and Sikhs.

 History

 Earlier called Neem Ka Bangar (as mentioned in old land records), the colony is now called Pandav Nagar.
 The name "Pandav Nagar" originates from the term 'Pandavas' which according to Hindu Mythology was used during the Mahabharata Period, where the five Sons of King Pandu and his wife Kunti were together called as Pandavas.

 The name "Pandav Nagar" was given by the Promoter and Developer of the Colony as this colony was surrounded by Indraprastha Estate developed by DDA on one side and adjoining the Indraprastha Extension CGHS on the other side.
 People started living here from 1960 the early settlers here are mainly from east Punjab who had migrated to Delhi are mainly Sikhs and Hindus who had helped in the establishment of the colony.
 They started buying land for agriculture and other works.
 Then they select and purchased land for Temples and Gurudwaras.
-The people had migrated here from last 10 years are mostly from up and Bihar came here very fast and the old peoples of the colony are disappearing.The Bihari and UP Hindus are nearly 40%, The Punjabi Hindu, Sikhs are 30% (mostly khatri).Rajasthani,haryanvi 10% and rest 20% are from other states mainly west bengal.
+The people had migrated here from last 10 years are mostly from up and Bihar came here very fast and the old peoples of the colony are disappearing.The Bihari and UP Hindus are nearly 40%, The Punjabi Hindu, Sikhs are 30% (mostly Khatri).
+Rajasthani, Haryanvi 10% and rest 20% are from other states mainly west bengal.